rishabht1/rishabht1.github.io/_posts/2015-04-16-The Tarnished Freedom.markdown

 <p align = "center"><img src="https://raw.githubusercontent.com/rishabht1/rishabht1.github.io/master/media/sita.jpg" style="height:250px; width: 200px; margin:auto"/></p>

 A duckling floats in a pond nearby; Sita’s eyes follow its course
-A movement so serene, so suave yet stirring remorsekjdccdc
+A movement so serene, so suave yet stirring remorse
 For behind the trail, the pond reflects a veraciously ghastly sight
 Not past, not present but a moonless future night